-MEMPHIS, Tenn. — Hot weather is just around the corner, and it may be tempting to head outside to soak up the sun.
+MEMPHIS, Tenn. — Summertime and hot weather are here, and it may be tempting to head outside to soak up the sun.
 Before you do, there are some important safety tips to remember.

 Two of the biggest concerns in the summer months are heat exhaustion and heat stroke.
 But what are the differences, and what are the symptoms to look out for?